loveencounterflow/jsonick/README.md

   containing representations of the arguments intended as data inputs to the receiving command line tool.

 * slot `e`: **E**rratic, a list of objects describing every argument that could not be parsed.
-These entries only contain a property `t` with the 3-letter name of the type that corresponds to their first character and a property `x` which is an index into the list of arguments, `cde.a`.
+These entries contain a property `t` with the 3-letter name of the type that corresponds to their first character, `v` with the argument string, and `x` (index into the list of arguments).

 * slot `i` and slot `o`: **I**nput and **O**utput.
 These two slots are each set to one of `'tty'`, `'pipe'`, `'file'`, `'socket'`, `'other'`, depending on the status of `process.stdin` and `process.stdout`,